anmolmahajan/mutify/README.md

 Python Libs: dbus, subprocess, time

-These should be pre-installed in most linux systems.
+These should already be installed out of the box in most linux systems.

 # Usage